higherkindness/mu-haskell/docs/docs/intro.md

 #### Data type definition

-The second step is to define some Haskell data type corresponding to the message types in the gRPC definition.
-Although in some cases those data types can be inferred from the schema itself, we have made the design choice of having to write them explicitly, but check for compatibility at compile-time.
-The main goal is to discourage from making your domain types simple copies of the protocol types.
+The second step is to define Haskell types corresponding to the message types in the gRPC definition.
+The recommended route is to create new Haskell data types and check for compatibility at compile-time.
+The goal is to discourage from making your domain types simple copies of the protocol types.
+Another possibility is to use the `optics` bridge and work with lenses for the fields.

+##### Using Haskell types

 The aforementioned `.proto` file defines two messages.
 The corresponding data types are as follows: